luiseduardohdbackup/DrawerContainerController/README.md

 - Left and right drawers each with adjustable percentage of visibility.
 - Adjustable velocity threshold (in points/ sec.) to switch from panning to swiping.
 - Possibility to continuously pan from one drawer to the next (which might not be very useful, but hey, it's free).
+- Possibility to abort gestures for either drawer via delegate protocol.
 - Notifications to signal each time a drawer becomes visible / hidden.
 - Open drawers by
   - panning